7 women who devote their lives to the betterment of San Joaquin County

 Keep an eye out for (or join in on) the future efforts of Jasmine and the team at Third City, including but not limited to: a collective impact project in downtown and South Stockton, a community-led walking tour called “Jane’s Walk”, and much more.
 As Jasmine aptly puts it, why not try to do what you can, when you can?

 For some people, their life’s purpose is clear even in childhood.
-Since she was seven years old, Julie Damron always knew she’d be working with animals, from tending to injured animals in her neighborhood, to working at a veterinary clinic in high school, to eventually graduating from UC Davis’ School of Veterinary Medicine.
+Since she was seven years old, Julie Damron always knew she’d be working with animals, from tending to injured animals in her neighborhood, to working at a veterinary clinic in high school, to eventually graduating from UC Davis’ School of Veterinary Medicine and looking for veterinary jobs until she found the perfect fit for her to get her career started.

 “Animals are a source of unconditional love and they have no choice in what happens to them-we’re responsible for their care,” explains Julie.
 “How a community treats their animals speaks huge volumes about the community in general.”